arzwa/MultilocusIsland/docs/draft-hapdip2.md

 The relevance of these observations for the evolution and maintenance of haplodiplontic life cycles is however not very clear, as a life cycle modifier need not keep the overall strength of selection constant [@scott2017].
-\hl{Perhaps not without interest to consider to what extent these results are affected when migration is in the diploid phase or at the end of the haploid phase?
-Does spore dispersal give an advantage when it comes to maintaining local adaptation?}

 ## Heterogeneous genetic architectures